mortier80653/FIFA-Tracker/docker/README.md

 It needs to be at the root of the repo so it can reference files at the root.

 ## Dockerfile-webapp
 This file sets up the environment for the web container.
-They need to be at the root of the repo so they can reference files at the root.
+It needs to be at the root of the repo so it can reference files at the root.
-No Dockerfile is needed for the database since there are no environment changes needed to the image (besides adding a few files that docker-compose volumes handles.)
+No Dockerfile is needed for the database since there are no environment changes needed to the image (besides adding a few files that docker-compose volumes handles)

 ## install_extension.sql
 When the postgres container starts for the first time it will look in `docker-entrypoint-initdb.d/` for any sql files to execute.
 The `install_extension.sql` will then get executed to add the `unaccent` extension.